penkejyothi/visualization-tool-for-electric-vehicle-charge-and-range-analysis/README.md

 Advantages

-User-friendly interface
+1.User-friendly interface

-No code required to operate
+2.No code required to operate

-Interactive and customizable dashboards
+3.Interactive and customizable dashboards

-Visual storytelling aids in better understanding
+4.Visual storytelling aids in better understanding

 Disadvantages

-Relies on quality and completeness of input data
+1.Relies on quality and completeness of input data

-Static dashboard if real-time APIs not used
+2.Static dashboard if real-time APIs not used

-Limited machine learning capabilities within Tableau
+3.Limited machine learning capabilities within Tableau

 ---